- Community Action Partners, CAP: Offers a variety of programs, events, and services created to combat poverty.

 - Safe Kids New Hampshire: Information and programs to help parents and caregivers prevent childhood injuries.

 This site is run by a state-wide homeschooling support group that supports all methods of and reasons for homeschooling.
 It has information for becoming a member, ordering the NH Home Education Guidebook and signing up for any activities currently planned (including the spring workshop).
 The site also maintains list of teachers willing to be evaluators for home education programs.
+You can also find your local homeschool representative on this site.

 This site has statistics about home education in New Hampshire as well as links to laws and documents of interest to home educators in New Hampshire.